Meet Candice

 You’re not tracking what works.
 Without data, you’re guessing.
 And guessing leads to burnout, inconsistency, and a whole lot of frustration.

-You’re prioritizing quantity over quality.
+You’re prioritising quantity over quality.
 Posting five mediocre pieces of content won’t beat one strategic, high-value post that your audience actually saves and shares.

 The 80/20 rule flips this script.
 It forces you to look at your content through a strategic lens and ask: “What’s actually moving the needle?”